BenjaminHLee/ESG-2/README.md

 ## PROGRAM EXPLANATION

 This text specifies this implementation of the Electricity Strategy Game 2 ("ESG 2").
-The ideas that went into this work can be found in Vassallo et al's specification and Ethan Knight's original implementation of the UC Berkeley Electricity Strategy Game by Severin Bornstein.
+The ideas that went into this work can be found in Vassallo et al's specification and Ethan Knight's original implementation of the UC Berkeley Electricity Strategy Game by Severin Borenstein.
 Program logic is by Benjamin Lee.

 ### DATA